 More On Legal & Compliancefrom The Advisor's Professional Library

-The recent Memorandum of Understanding (MOU) between the SEC and the Fed is a step toward doing just that.
-The MOU has set in motion Treasury Secretary Henry Paulson's Blueprint for financial services reform.
-In the MOU, the SEC and the Fed agreed to "deepen" the amount of information they share about anti-money laundering, bank brokerage activities under the Gramm-Leach-Bliley Act, clearance and settlement in the banking and securities industries, and the regulation of transfer agents.
+Setting in motion Treasury Secretary Henry Paulson's Blueprint for financial services reform, the Federal Reserve Board and the Securities and Exchange Commission (SEC) entered into a Memorandum of Understanding (MOU) last month in which they agreed to "deepen" the amount of information they share about anti-money laundering, bank brokerage activities under the Gramm-Leach-Bliley Act, clearance and settlement in the banking and securities industries, and the regulation of transfer agents.

-Both Paulson and Federal Reserve Board Chairman Ben Bernanke, who testified along with Paulson, asked lawmakers to give the Federal Reserve the powers it needs to collect information from financial institutions like commercial banks, hedge funds, investment banks, and other financial institutions.
+Both Paulson and Federal Reserve Board Chairman Ben Bernanke, who testified along with Paulson on July 10, asked lawmakers to give the Federal Reserve the powers it needs to collect information from financial institutions like commercial banks, hedge funds, investment banks, and other financial institutions.

 More Regulation, Not Less

 In his opening statement, House Financial Services Committee Chairman Barney Frank (D-Massachusetts), said the consensus among lawmakers, politicians, and regulators is that more regulation is needed for financial services, not less.
 A modern regulatory structure must be established to ensure the stability of the financial system, he said, adding that America "dodged a bullet with Bear Stearns.
 We may not be so lucky next time."